KAVU-TV: Bank ownership and consolidation with KVCT

 In December 1989, sale contracts for both stations were filed with the FCC.
 KAVU-TV and the station's real estate assets sold for approximately $1.52 million, while KVCT sold for $1.5 million.
 Approval of the transactions was delayed, as Withers could not retain both licenses and needed to find a buyer for KVCT; the deal was approved after striking a deal with Jerianne Medley of Friendswood in March 1990.

 The Withers purchase and KVCT divestiture were completed in early July 1990; on July 5, all of KVCT's sales staff and most of its news team reported to work at KAVU, and two months later, channel 25 became a dual affiliate of NBC and ABC, as KVCT became an independent Christian station.
-It would retain this status until March 1993, when it became a sole ABC affiliate, citing the difficulties of scheduling two network lineups on one station.
+KAVU would retain this status until March 1993, when it became a sole ABC affiliate, citing the difficulties of scheduling two network lineups on one station.

 Withers expanded its broadcasting holdings in the Victoria market when it took over the operations of KVCT, which had gone off the air for several months, under a local marketing agreement; the station reemerged in September 1994 as a Fox affiliate.
 The next year, it leased KTXN-FM, still owned by Tibiletti, and bought KNAL (1410 AM).
 Two years later, Withers acquired a pair of low-power television stations, on channels 27 and 59; one would offer Spanish-language programming.